Panama overtakes Denmark as the World’s happiest country. This was according to a 135 country poll by Gallup and Healthways Global.

 ¨outstanding natural beauty, astounding biodiversity.”
-ROUGH GUIDES
+From Rough Guides travel book.

-This small country has everything to offer:
+The small country of Panama has everything to offer:

 - Year around warm temperatures: tropical climate in the lowlands and comfortably warm in the highlands